 The QCB requires commercial banks to maintain a capital adequacy ratio of 10.0% in accordance with the Basel II guidelines.
 Historically, commercial banks have complied with this ratio and, in 2008, the annual average commercial bank capital adequacy ratio was 17.7%, compared to 13.8% in 2007 and 16.5% in 2006.
 In 2008, the annual average Tier 1 capital adequacy ratio for all banks was 16.3%, compared to 13.0% in 2007 and 15.5% in 2006.
-Currently, Qatar's commercial banks are compliant with Basel II pillars one and three, and are working to become compliant with the remaining risk components of pillar two.
+Currently, Qatar's commercial banks are compliant with Basel II pillar one, and are working to become compliant with the remaining risk components of pillars two and three.

-The Government has recently taken certain measures to increase liquidity in Qatar's commercial banks and support the banking sector.
-In October 2008, the QIA announced its plan to acquire equity ownership interests of between 10.0% and 20.0% in all domestic banks listed on the DSM.
-In January 2009, the QIA acquired 5.0% of the shares of Qatar Islamic Bank for QR956.0 million (US\$262.6 million); 5.0% of the shares of Commercial Bank for approximately QR807.0 million (US\$221.7 million); 5.0% of the shares of Qatar International Islamic Bank for QR463.6 million (US\$127.4 million); 5.0% of the shares of Ahli Bank for QR160.6 million (US\$44.1 million); and 5.0% of the shares of Doha Bank for QR256.6 million (US\$70.5 million).
+The State has provided financial support to Qatar's financial sector as a response to the recent global economic downturn and as a preventative measure to preserve the general stability in Qatar's banking sector.
+In late 2008 and early 2009, the QIA began making direct capital injections in Qatar's commercial banking sector through a plan to purchase equity ownership interests of up to 20.0% in all domestic banks listed on the Qatar Exchange.
+In January 2009, the QIA acquired 5.0% of the shares of Qatar Islamic Bank for QR956.0 million (US\$262.6 million), 5.0% of the shares of Commercial Bank of Qatar for approximately QR807.0 million (US\$221.7 million), 5.0% of the shares of Qatar International Islamic Bank for QR463.6 million (US\$127.4 million), 5.0% of the shares of Ahli Bank for QR160.6 million (US\$44.1 million), and 5.0% of the shares of Doha Bank for QR256.6 million (US\$70.5 million).
 In February 2009, the QIA acquired 20.0% of the shares of First Finance Company for QR256.7 million (US\$70.5 million).
-These injections of capital were based on the share price of the relevant bank as of October 12, 2008.
-The QIA is expected to acquire an additional 5.0% of the shares in each of Qatar Islamic Bank, Commercial Bank and Doha Bank in or after December 2009.
+These capital injections were based on the share price of the relevant bank as of October 12, 2008.
 In addition, the shareholders of Masraf Al Rayan have approved a share capital increase to be issued to the QIA, and the shareholders of Al Khalij Commercial Bank have approved a share capital increase of up to 20.0% to be issued to the QIA.
 The State will not receive a dividend from any of the above-mentioned banks in 2009.
 It is expected that the Government will give these banks an option to buy back their shares over the next five years, with the Government being entitled to 20.0% of any increase in the share price at the time of repurchase by the relevant bank.